 Tools for Students with Sight and Reading Disabilities- My Post

 Teaching students will always be a challenge.
 One of the more difficult things to do is teach students with learning disabilities.
 Learning disabilities can affect every aspect of learning, like writing, reading and math.
 There are many assistive tools that can help make these disorders a little easier to manage.
 Braille embossers convert text into Braille output.
 This tool allows teachers to convert things into Braille for better assistance with blind students.
 There is also software tools designed to make text-based materials more accessible to assist students with reading disabilities.
 Options can include scanning, reformatting, navigating, or speaking text out loud; this is a very good tool for students who have problems seeing or maneuvering print material.
 Prufrock Press is a word prediction program that requires a few keystrokes to generate word lists.
-This can help
+This can help students with dyslexia or dysgraphia that has severe spelling problems, which do not benefit from spell-checkers.

 Dyslexia